 His writings on sport, leisure and popular culture have drawn upon his interdisciplinary background, including social and cultural histories of working-class sport forms, studies of international sporting events and their power dynamics, and analyses of sport media.
 He has published more than 100 articles, book chapters, reports and books, and is especially well-known for his historically-based work on the making and reporting of large-scale sporting ceremonies and events, which has featured on numerous national and international radio and television broadcasts.

 He has edited the journals Leisure Studies and the International Review for the Sociology of Sport, and is on editorial/advisory boards of several journals.
 He co-founded Brighton’s programme in Sport Journalism, and has led the Sport and Leisure Cultures (SLC) research group to the forefront of international scholarship in the field.
 His research has been supported by the British Academy, the Economic and Social Research Council, the Arts and Humanities Research Council, the European Commission, the Sports Council/Sport England, the South East England Development Agency, the Central Council for Physical Recreation, and numerous regional and local authorities.
-He has supervised 23 PhDs and 6 MPhils to successful completion, examined 31 doctoral theses, and reviewed for research councils in the UK, Canada and Australia.
-Professor Tomlinson is an Academician of the Academy of Social Sciences (UK), and a full member of the Sports Journalists' Association.
+He has supervised 27 PhDs and 6 MPhils to successful completion, examined 36 doctoral theses, and reviewed for research councils in the UK, Canada and Australia.
+Professor Tomlinson is a Fellow of the Academy of Social Sciences and a full member of the Sports Journalists' Association.
 He was made a fellow of the North American Society for the Sociology of Sport (NASSS) in 2017.